Comatose dissident Alexei Navalny leaves Russia for Germany | DW | 22.08.2020

 "The fight for Alexei's life and health is just beginning and there is a long way to go, but at least the first step has been taken," she said.

-The 44-year-old is in a coma after a suspected poisoning.
-Russia gave permission for the NGO to transfer Navalny to the German capital from Siberia on Friday.
+Navalny is in a coma after a suspected poisoning.
+Russia gave permission for the NGO to transfer the 44-year-old to the German capital from Siberia on Friday.
 Initially Russian medical professionals said he was not in a fit state to travel by plane, but relented when the German doctors declared he could be transported.

 Navalny will now be treated in Berlin's Charité hospital.
 German Chancellor Angela Merkel was among those who pushed for a speedy transfer for Navalny to Germany.